Gardens by the Bay

 What Costs Money

-Entry to the park grounds and the Supertree Grove is free.
-Two cooled conservatories require paid tickets:
+Entry to the park grounds, the Supertree Grove, and the evening light show is free.

-Combination tickets for both conservatories run SGD 28.
-The OCBC Skyway (a walkway at 22 metres connecting some of the Supertrees) costs an additional SGD 8.
-Most visitors skip the Skyway; the views are better from the ground or from nearby Marina Bay Sands.
+The OCBC Skyway (a walkway at 22 metres connecting some Supertrees) costs an additional SGD 8 per person.
+Most visitors skip it; the views from ground level or from Marina Bay Sands are better.

 What Most People Miss

-The Heritage Gardens section (Chinese, Malay, Indian, and Colonial garden areas) sits between the Supertree Grove and the east entrance and gets far less traffic.
-It’s free, genuinely interesting as a survey of Singapore’s horticultural traditions, and often nearly empty by comparison with the main Supertree area.
+The Heritage Gardens section (Chinese, Malay, Indian, and Colonial garden areas) sits between the Supertree Grove and the east entrance and gets a fraction of the main area’s traffic.
+It’s free, genuinely interesting as a survey of Singapore’s horticultural traditions, and often nearly empty by comparison.

 Getting There

-The Gardens are walkable from Bayfront MRT station (5-10 minutes) on the Circle and Downtown lines.
-They’re also directly connected underground to Marina Bay Sands.
-From Orchard Road or the central shopping belt, a taxi takes around 15 minutes and costs SGD 12-18 depending on time of day.
+The Gardens are a 5-10 minute walk from Bayfront MRT station (Circle and Downtown lines), and connect underground directly to Marina Bay Sands.
+From Orchard Road, a taxi costs SGD 12-18 depending on traffic.

 Food

-The cafés within the gardens are overpriced and average.
-Satay by the Bay (at the Bay East entrance) is better: it’s an open-air hawker centre with the standard Singapore hawker pricing (SGD 4-8 per dish) and decent satay, laksa, and other Singaporean staples.
-The views across the bay from the outdoor seating are excellent.
-After the light show, the Marina Bay Sands hotel’s bar areas are a short walk for drinks with one of Singapore’s better views.
+The cafes within the gardens are overpriced and mediocre.
+Satay by the Bay at the Bay East entrance is the better option: an open-air hawker centre with standard Singapore hawker pricing (SGD 4-8 per dish), decent satay and laksa, and views across the bay from the outdoor seating.
+After the light show, the Marina Bay Sands hotel bars are a short walk for drinks with one of Singapore’s better nighttime panoramas.